openrs2/openrs2/README.md

 selected.
 Do not select 'Rearrange entries'.

-OpenRS2's code style settings are held in `.idea/codeStyles/Project.xml` in the repository, and IDEA should use them automatically after importing the Maven project.
+OpenRS2's code style settings are held in `.idea/codeStyles/Project.xml` in the repository, and IDEA should use them automatically after importing the Gradle project.

 Kotlin code must pass all of [ktlint][ktlint]'s tests.